Morton, Texas: Education

 The city is served by the Morton Independent School District.
 The Morton High School mascot is the Indians.
 The school colors are black and gold, with white.

 Media

 For many years, Morton was served by The Morton Tribune, a weekly newspaper that published on Thursdays, but went out of business sometime after 2010.
-Many of the townspeople are also regular readers of the Lubbock Avalanche-Journal, which is published in Lubbock and delivered to Morton daily.
+Some of the townspeople are also regular readers of the Lubbock Avalanche-Journal, which is published in Lubbock and delivered to Morton daily.

 Infrastructure

-The Morton Memorial Cemetery is about 2 mi north of the city center on Highway 214, and is a maintained final resting place for former members of the community.
+The Morton Memorial Cemetery, about 2 mi north of the city center on Highway 214, is a maintained final resting place for former members of the community.
 Remains of some Native Americans are also buried there, with a large marker, on the western end of the cemetery.